Virginia is one of several states where any use or possession of marijuana is illegal.

 Consider A Plea Deal

-If the state’s prosecutor has a strong case against you, you might want to consider having your attorney negotiate a plea deal.
+If the state’s prosecutor has a strong case against you, you may want to consider having your attorney negotiate a plea deal.

-For these reasons, it’s very common for individuals charged with possession charges to have their lawyers negotiate a plea deal in order to avoid
+For these reasons, it’s very common for individuals charged with possession to have their lawyers negotiate a plea deal in order to avoid certain penalties.

 In a typical plea deal, you must plead guilty (or “no contest”) to one or more charges, and in exchange, the prosecutor will drop the rest of your charges, and/or recommend that you receive a lesser sentence.